 Terms and Conditions

 Refund Policy: You must submit a written request no later than seven (7) business days before the camp’s listed start date for a refund.
-All refunds (whether paid in full or using the Installment Payment Plan) are subject to an non-refundable administration fee of 15% of camp tuition.
+All refunds (whether paid in full or using the Installment Payment Plan) are subject to a non-refundable administration fee of 15% of camp tuition.
 MRU Camps will not offer a refund if the request is received less than seven (7) business days before the camp start date unless it is for a documented medical reason or family emergency.

 Installment Payment Policy: A 25% deposit of camp tuition is due upon enrollment.
 Please refer to the refund policy above.